status-im/help.status.im/docs/en/status-communities/set-up-your-community-s-approval-options.md

 - If a community owner rejects a joining request, the person who sent the request will not be notified.
 - The community screen is where you can find out if your request was approved or denied.
 - In addition to manual approval, you can configure [token requirements][understand-token-requirements-in-communities] to join communities.
 Manual approval and token requirements work independently.
-- <!-- talk about ignore?
-Sim! add a informação sobre 7 dias.-->
+- When a user sends a join request to a community in Status, the community owner has the option to ignore it.
+If ignored, the request will automatically timeout after 7 days.

-## Set up manual approval options <!--Set up manage a>
+## Set up community join requests

 === "Desktop"